Skip to main content

 If you’ve ever visited any modern webpage, you’ll notice that sometimes things on screen (like images, input elements, etc.) will load before other parts of the site.
 Webpages will often load in stages, with some things only appearing after an initial delay.
 This staggering can actually be intentional to improve performance of the site, but could also just be a side effect of how your browser is processing the page.

 Lazy loading is a technique used by web developers to delay loading non-important things on the page.
 Things like images, videos, and embedded content usually loads last, or until they’re actually needed by the page.
 Instead of eagerly loading everything all at once (which can clog your browser with a bunch of requests), your browser will wait to load the content off-screen until the user scrolls near it.
-By not loading all of this content, every single time, the initial page load is much faster and feels lighter, improving the perception of performance.
+By not loading all of this content, every single time, the initial page load is much faster and feels lighter.

 For example, this blog post might load our top banner and author icon first, but delay loading the images near the footer of the site until you scroll to it.
 This speeds up the initial load, since only the first image is loading.